The Rich Man

 He’s expressing, not the Hebrew scriptures, he’s expressing what the ancient world of Egypt and Mesopotamia always felt: that if you had it bad in this life, you’re going to get it better in the next.
 And they all had these little stories that had to do with this.

-But the point of… The way Jesus tells the story is, Lazarus is supposed to wait on Dives, as he is called, the rich man.
+The way Jesus tells the story is Lazarus is supposed to wait on Dives, as he is called, the rich man.